SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 The client may access different resources from distinct resource servers, thereby requiring registration with multiple authorization servers.
 The choice of what resources to access (and thus which authorization and resource servers to integrate) is at the discretion of the client (or client developer).

 This document discusses OAuth in "open ecosystems", where the protected resources available to a client are configured beyond the discretion of the client or client developers.
-This can be the case, for example, if an end-user can specify arbitrary resource servers and associated authorization servers to interact with (e.g., in the Model Context Protocol {{MCP-Spec}}), or if the client offers an open marketplace or registry with such configurations published by external developers (e.g., in integration platforms {{research.cuhk}}).
+This can be the case, for example, if an end-user can specify arbitrary resource servers and associated authorization servers to interact with at runtime (e.g., in the Model Context Protocol {{MCP-Spec}}), or if the client offers an open marketplace or registry with such configurations published by external developers at development time (e.g., in integration platforms {{research.cuhk}}).

 This document defines a "client configuration" as a bundle of configuration elements that enable a client in open ecosystems to access an OAuth 2.0 protected resource.
 A client configuration typically includes: